KvalitetsIT/helm-service-chart/service/documentation/05_AddingInitcontainer.md

 > see full configuration [here]( #Configuration)

 ### Why do we need initcontainers?
 Lets say that we wish to add a custom theme to keycloak.
 The keycloak-app looks at the `/themes` folder to find the available themes.
-This `/themes` folder is mounted as a persistent volume from the container, to [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which means that everything we need to to is to add our theme into that folder in the volume.
+This `/themes` folder is mounted as a persistent volume from the container, to [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir), which means that everything we need to do is to add our theme into that folder in the volume.
 > The reason why we need to run at every start, is because the persistent volume is mountet to [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) which means that the lifetime of that volume does not exceed the lifetime of the pod.

 So an initContainer in this example would inject a theme into the volume `/themes` and thereby provide the instance with the custom theme.